farmerbb/Taskbar/lib/README.md

 }
 ```

 That's it!
-As long as your launcher is set as the system default, and the user has enabled the "Force desktop mode" developer option, then Taskbar will appear whenever the user plugs in their HDMI-enabled phone into an external display.
+As long as your launcher is set as the system default, and the user has enabled the "Enable freeform windows" and "Force desktop mode" developer options, then Taskbar will appear whenever the user plugs in their HDMI-enabled phone into an external display.

 ### Additional configuration